edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 client.
 We'll need to run a command on our new instance to get the value for one of those.
 Since we'll be using the `Edge runtime
 <https://nextjs.org/docs/app/api-reference/edge>`_ in our Next.js project, the
-edgedb-js client won't be able to access the Node.js filesystem APIs it usually uses to automatically find your instance, so we need to provide the DSN for the instance instead.
+gel-js client won't be able to access the Node.js filesystem APIs it usually uses to automatically find your instance, so we need to provide the DSN for the instance instead.
 To get that, run this command:

 .. code-block:: bash

-    $ gel instance credentials --insecure-dsn
+    $ npx gel instance credentials --insecure-dsn

 Copy what it logs out.
 Open the ``.env.local`` file in your text editor and add this to it: